 Bathroom Remodels can be one of the smartest investments you can make as a homeowner.
-Weather gutting and starting from scratch, or updating an old vinyl floor to tile, bathrooms renovations can significantly up the resale value of your home.
+Whether gutting and starting from scratch or updating an old vinyl floor to tile, bathrooms renovations can significantly up the resale value of your home.

 Bathroom Remodeling Tips

 There are many important factors to be thought out before starting to remodel a bathroom, including proper planning and, budgeting.
 Bathroom remodeling can be as easy as painting walls and replacing a plumbing fixture, or it can be more extensive such as moving walls and installing new upgrades such as a jetted tub or heated floor.